GhostRicity/esports-cms/content/blog/video-about-gaming-to-boost-school-engagement.md

 ---
 path: blog
 date: 2020-10-11T10:05:15.034Z
-title: Video about Gaming to Boost School engagement
+title: Video About e-sports to Boost School Engagement
 description: Here is our first video talking about our project and our first tournament in Riga.
 featuredImage: /img/image-from-ios.jpg